JoseEspinosaTello/School_District_Analysis/README.md

 		Thomas High School is a charter school and the changes did not affect the average scores of charter schools.

 	(Type summary did not change)

 	![Type_summary_df](https://github.com/JoseEspinosaTello/School_District_Analysis/blob/main/Resources/Type_summary_df.png)

 ## Summary:

 Overall the suspected academic dishonesty was insignificant towards the analysis results.
-However, even though the changes did not affect the finaly results, there were some noticable differences:
+However, even though the changes did not affect the finaly results, there were some noticeable differences:

 	- Reading scores now show NaN for Thomas High School ninth-graders
 	- Math scores now show NaN for Thomas High School ninth-graders